 You should not be experiencing pain when you walk or during normal day-to-day activities.
 If you are, you should see your doctor to address the possibility of an injury that did not properly heal.
 Without treatment, your condition could get worse and you may have even more difficulties completing your normal activities.

 No matter the foot or ankle condition, it is important to be vigilant and have your podiatrist properly diagnose your problem.
-At Certified Foot and Ankle Specialists, we have seven South Florida locations from Ft.
+At Certified Foot and Ankle Specialists, we have several South Florida locations from Ft.
 Lauderdale to Palm City to address and treat all of your lower extremity conditions.
 Make an appointment with one of our eight board-certified podiatrists today!
 1-855-550-FEET